William-Thompson12/Buckets/README.md

 **Repository Contents**

 - A total of 4 HTML(one for eachpage), 4 CSS(one for eachpage),
-    3 Javascript files(One deals with functions primarly fetching API data on the "Data.js" file, the other renders data to the screen "script.js", last one contains the login functions "users.js")
+    4 Javascript files(One deals with functions primarly fetching API data on the "Data.js" file, the other renders data to the screen "script.js", last two contains the login functions "login.js/signup.js")

 - Favicon_io folder for the tab icon